Taylor Kelly: College career

 Kelly did not appear in any games in 2010 and redshirted.
 In 2011, he was the backup to Brock Osweiler and attempted four passes during the season, completing all of them for 31 yards.
 Kelly became the starter in 2012 as a redshirt sophomore, and finished the season 241 of 359 for 3,039 yards, 29 touchdowns and nine interceptions.
 In 2013, he finished the season with 3,635 yards, 28 passing touchdowns, and 12 interceptions.
 As a senior in 2014, Kelly played in 10 games, missing three due to injury.
 He finished the year passing for 2,114 yards, 22 touchdowns and five interceptions.

+Statistics

 Professional career

 Following his time at Arizona State, Kelly was summarized by NFL scouts as an "average size and average talent."
-Kelly was not selected in the 2015 NFL Draft, nor was he signed by any NFL team.
+Kelly was not selected in the 2015 NFL draft, nor was he signed by any NFL team.
 He was invited and attended only one workout with the Arizona Cardinals, who opted to sign Phillip Sims over Kelly.
 Kelly served as a graduate assistant on the 2015 Arizona State Sun Devils football team.
 After the season, he moved to Huntington Beach, California and joined the staff at Edge Quarterback Training.
-He also coaches quarterbacks at Mater Dei High School.
+He is the quarterbacks coach at Mater Dei High School.